 - 1. Privacy Officer and Contact Person.
 A covered entity must designate a privacy official responsible for developing and implementing its privacy policies and procedures, and a contact person or contact office responsible for receiving complaints and providing individuals with information on the covered entity's privacy practices.

-- Workforce Training.
+- 2. Workforce Training.
 A covered entity must train all workforce members on its privacy policies and procedures, as necessary and appropriate for them to carry out their functions.
 A covered entity must have and apply appropriate sanctions against workforce members who violate its privacy policies and procedures or the Privacy Rule.
 Trainings will be recorded and maintained in the Privacy Officer's office employee record.

 - 3. Safeguards.
-Birkam Health Center maintains reasonable and appropriate administrative, technical, and physical safeguards for protecting PHI.
+UEC maintains reasonable and appropriate administrative, technical, and physical safeguards for protecting PHI.

 - a.
 Administrative Safeguards.
 Administrative safeguards are administrative actions, and policies and procedures, to manage the selection, development, implementation, and maintenance of security measures to protect electronic protected health information and to manage the conduct of the covered entity's workforce in relation to the protection of that information.

 - i.
 Appointment of Privacy Officer & duties

 - ii.
 Employee Training

 - iii.
 Risk Assessment and Management

-- b.
-Technical Safeguards.
-Technical safeguards are the technology and the policy and procedures for its use that protect electronic protected health information and control access to it.
+- Technical Safeguards.
+Technical safeguards are the technology and the policy and procedures for its use that protect Electronic Protected Health Information (ePHI) and control access to it.

 - i.
 Email

 - ii.
 Facsimile

 - iii.
 Access controls

 - iv.
 Emergency Access

 - v.
 Automatic Log-off

 - c.
 Physical Safeguards.

 - i.
 Record Retention and Destruction

 - ii.
 Laptops and iPads

 - iii.
 Incidental Disclosures

 - iv.
 Private check-in and check-out

 - 4. Complaints.
 A covered entity must have procedures for individuals to complain about its compliance with its privacy policies and procedures and the Privacy Rule.
 The covered entity must explain those procedures in its privacy practices notice.

+- 5. Discipline

+- a.
+Type of Discipline.
+When protected health information is improperly accessed, used or released, an individual may be disciplined based on the individual's classification.
+The specific discipline administered will depend on the nature and severity of the violation.